du82/unfathoming/content/archive/2024/reliable-technology.md

   - none
 draft: false
 ---
-This is a list of computer related products that have stuck with me and I can confidently recommend them.
-Nothing is sponsored / referral, all links are direct to product pages.
+{% callout "info", "This is a list of computer related products that have stuck with me and I can confidently recommend them.
+Nothing is sponsored / referral, all links are direct to product pages."%}

 ## Main laptop
 Instead of a desktop, I went with a dual laptop setup.
 My main laptop is a *Lenovo Legion Y740-17IRH* and it has so far been a great laptop for me.
 It works well with Linux, and has enough ports for everything I do.
 Now it sits on my desk right under my networking switch and rarely moves, but when I used to travel with it, it was amazing for that.